► New 992-generation Porsche 911

-How do we know it's a GT3?
+And how do know it's the GT3?
 Those centre-lock wheels, vented-bonnet and centrally-mounted dual exhausts give the game away.
 CAR understands that the width of the 992 GT models will not be increased over the standard Carrera S body, and although that sounds disappointing at first, this new GT3 looks to have lost none of the old model's road presence.
 Perhaps that's because the standard 992 is now wider than the stock 991.2.

 Word is it could appear from 2020.

 As is customary, Porsche will fill every conceivable niche with its benchmark sports car - and we've got the lowdown from humble Carrera 2 to top-brass 911 Turbo, from soft-top convertibles to the red-hot new GT3 version.
 This is when you can expect to see the new 911 range derivatives:

 - Carrera 2S and Carrera 4S Coupe